wvanderp/notes/actually-starting-Rosbridge.md

 ros2 launch rosbridge_server rosbridge_websocket_launch.xml
 ```

-This will start the rosbridge server, which will allow you to connect to it from other software platforms.
+This will start the rosbridge server, allowing you to connect to it from other software platforms.

 Once the ROS master is running, you should be able to connect to rosbridge from other software platforms and start using ROS in your applications.

 In summary, to start rosbridge, you'll need to install the rosbridge package using the apt-get command and then launch the rosbridge server using the ros2 launch command.
-Make sure to also start the ROS master if it isn't already running, and you'll be ready to use rosbridge to connect to ROS from other software platforms.
+Start the ROS master if it isn't already running, and you'll be ready to use rosbridge to connect to ROS from other software platforms.